JulianSchubel/nvim-notepad/lua/notepad/features/flashcards/README.md

     ```sh
     Q :: A
     ```
-    Single line with the question and answer delimited by ` :: `. (note that the delimiter is inclusive of a leading and trailing `' '` character.)
+    Single line with the question and answer delimited by ` :: `.
+    (note that the delimiter is inclusive of a leading and trailing `' '` character.)
 2. Multiline:
     ```sh
     Q::...

     A::...
     ```
-    All lines following the character sequence `Q::` are considered the question, and all lines following the character sequence `A::` are considered the answer.
+    All lines following the character sequence `Q::` are considered the question.
+    All lines following the character sequence `A::` are considered the answer.
 3. Obsidian-style Callout:
     ```sh
     >[!flashcard]